Songwriter and producer, Busbee, dies at 43

 Grammy-nominated songwriter and producer, Busbee, has died at the age of 43.

-The California native, born Michael James Ryan, is best known for his work with artists such as Maren Moris, Florida Georgia Line, Lady Antebellum, and Pink.
+The California native, born Michael James Ryan, is best known for his work with artists such as Maren Morris, Florida Georgia Line, Lady Antebellum, and Pink.

 Busbee is survived by his wife, Jessie, and three children.